i14sailing/pixel-preview-cloud-functions/README.md

 <br/>

-The function `suffices_pixel_ratio` just checks whether the PixelPreview of an image has the same aspect ration such as the original image:
+The function `suffices_pixel_ratio` just checks whether the PixelPreview of an image has the same aspect ratio as the original image:

 ```python
 def suffices_pixel_ratio(size, pixel_width=64):